badbois96/fampay_youtube_api/Readme.md

 #### Django
  - `cd fampay`
  - `touch settings.py`
- - Line 119: add your domain
+ - Line 119: add your search query for which the job will insert entries in database
- - Line 121: add your api_keys which you got
+ - Append your API_KEY to keys.json file which you obtained from https://console.developers.google.com/apis/api/youtube.googleapis.com/
- from https://console.developers.google.com/apis/api/youtube.googleapis.com/
 #### Node
  - `cd frontend`